permitta/permitta-core/docs/extensions.md

 ## Custom Ingestions

-Permitta allows you to create custom ingestion connectors to import data from various sources.
+Moat allows you to create custom ingestion connectors to import data from various sources.
 This is done by creating subclasses of the `ConnectorBase` class.
 Subclasses have a `CONNECTOR_NAME` property which allows the moat to select it at runtime

 ### Creating a Custom Connector